 Roger Minick, Airstream at Monument Valley, Arizona, 1979.
 Collection Center for Creative Photography ©Roger Minick (1979).

 Longer Ways to Go is organized by Phoenix Art Museum and the Center for Creative Photography.

-This exhibition is generously sponsored by INFOCUS, the Photography Support Organization of Phoenix Art Museum.
+This exhibition is generously sponsored by INFOCUS, the Photography Support Group of Phoenix Art Museum.

 Exhibition Page: Charles Harbutt, Hand on Steering Wheel, Santa Fe, New Mexico, 1971.
 Collection Center for Creative Photography © Charles Harbutt.
 All rights reserved.

 Left: Joel Meyerowitz, Red Interior, Provincetown, Massachusetts, 1977.
 Collection Center for Creative Photography © Joel Meyerowitz.